 Minnesota 24, Northwestern 14: The Gophers have played virtually mistake-free football, going 7-1 despite being outgained.
 A letdown could come soon, but not against a Northwestern team likely playing with a new starting offensive backfield (quarterback Mike Kafka and running back Omar Conteh).
 Both teams are improved on defense, but Minnesota forces tons of turnovers and Northwestern is prone to giveaways.
 The Gophers march on.

 Michigan 19, Purdue 14: The Big Ten's two worst offenses meet at Ross-Ade Stadium in a game that could be hard to watch.
 Both teams are dealing with injury issues (Purdue's Curtis Painter, Michigan's Sam McGuffie), and both struggle in the red zone, so the game likely will come down to defense and turnovers.
 This could go either way, but Michigan forces a late turnover and sends Purdue to its sixth straight defeat.

-Iowa 27, Illinois 21 -- This one was a real struggle, as both teams desperately need a win to boost their bowl hopes.
+Iowa 27, Illinois 21 -- This one was a real struggle, as both teams desperately need a win to boost their both hopes.
 Illinois Ron Zook called out his team and promised changes this week, which could ignite what has been a very inconsistent product.
 But Iowa's defensive line will pressure Juice Williams and force mistakes.
-The Hawkeyes are becoming more balanced and will wear down Illinois' defense with Shonn Greene.
+The Hawkeyes are becoming more balanced and wear down Illinois' defense with Shonn Greene.
 Plus, Iowa coach Kirk Ferentz has owned Illinois.

 Byes: No. 3 Penn State (9-0, 5-0 Big Ten), No. 12 Ohio State (7-2, 4-1)